 Rooms are in individual cabins located around the main building.

-Lodge facilities include a comfortable central sitting room where guests can relax by the fire and view the lake from large picture windows, as well as a cosy dining area, large meditative yoga room, hot tub on the main deck, and a lakeside wood-fired sauna.
+Lodge facilities include a comfortable central sitting room where guests can relax by the fire and view the lake from large picture windows, as well as a cozy dining area, large meditative yoga room, hot tub on the main deck, and a lakeside wood-fired sauna.

 The lodge is owned by chef Kirsten Dixon, who offers culinary classes and guests are welcome in the kitchen to watch, or assist, if they wish.